hyprland-community/Hyprkeys/README.md

   - [x] Figure out a regex to match the flags
     - [x] Figure out why the regex doesn't work
 - [ ] Account for line comments in rows
-- [ ] Break code into multiple files, move command line parsing to a separate file
+- [ ] Break code into multiple files
+    - [ ] move command line parsing to a separate file
 - [ ] Command line options
   - [ ] Sort output by dispatcher
   - [ ] Account for multiple arguments being passed at once